 Which Medicare Plan Are You Eligible For?

 While Medicare Parts A and B are grouped similarly as part of Original Medicare, Medicare Part C is known separately as Medicare Advantage.
 Medicare Part D is known as Prescription Drug Coverage.

-When you enroll to receive Medicare Part A, you will be covered for hospital insurance.
+When you enroll to receive Medicare Part A, you will basically be covered for hospital insurance.
 While Medicare Part A covers most necessary medical hospital services, it does not cover all expenses.
 The medical expenses covered by Medicare Part A include inpatient care in hospitals, blood transfusions (units of blood received at the hospital), skilled nursing facility care (brief period care at a facility or at a nursing home after medical treatment in the hospital), hospice care (at home support services for terminally ill patients), and home health care services (part time nursing care service and equipment for ill at home).
 The payment of a premium is not common for Medicare Part A, especially if you or your spouse paid Medicare taxes while working.
 You are eligible for Part A if you meet any of the listed qualifications for Medicare.